SHU-FLYMAN/HDR-NET/README.md

 ![image-20240515162030448](./imgs/image-20240515162030448.png)

-This paper is processing in "OPTICS AND LASERS IN ENGINEERING".
+This paper is processing in "Measurement".
 A preprint version is avaiable at URL: https://doi.org/10.1364/opticaopen.25864942

 # 01 Introduction